 There’s no way to know what tomorrow will bring.
 That’s why, when it comes to Medi-Cal planning, there’s no time like the present.

-The first step is simple: Find a trusted attorney to guide you – one with proven experience in elder law.
-From there, he or she can help you navigate the rules and make sure you have the best possible plan in place.
+The first step is simple: Contact our office so that we can help you navigate the rules and make sure you have the best possible plan in place.